 - Keep your cocktail menu simple by deciding on one special cocktail and a few types of wine or beer.
 Serve the cocktail before dinner or as a dessert drink.

 When deciding on which Thanksgiving drinks you plan to serve, think about your menu and what would pair best with the flavors of the food.
-Apple, pumpkin, and cranberry are all seasonally appropriate flavors that translate well into delicious cocktails.
+Apple, pumpkin, maple, cranberry, and warm spices like ginger and cinnamon are all seasonally appropriate flavors that translate well into delicious cocktails.
 Don't get overwhelmed by serving drinks that are too fancy; after all, the point is to enjoy the holiday with people that you love.